whoami - Confirming your connection to the API

 DVA Verify:DVA - is for checking Veterans' card details with the Department of Veterans Affairs.
 Claims for veterans with this card are handled by Medicare on behalf of DVA, sometimes using different item numbers and claim rules.

-Who Is Frank?
+Who Is Bernhardt?

 Verification can correct the patient's first name

-Frank's first name has been corrected.
+Bernhardt's first name has been corrected.
 The Medicare database is not case sensitive, hence the capitals.

 The codes (0 and 8005 so far) are called 'Medicare Error Codes', you can access our list of these codes and their meanings here